This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Nothing kills a smooth arrival like landing in a foreign country with no internet, no maps, and no way to call your Airbnb host.
 You have three options for staying connected abroad, and the best one has changed a lot in the last few years.

 - Use your existing carrier’s international plan.
-Verizon, T-Mobile, and AT&T all offer international day passes ($10–15/day) or month-long packages.
+Verizon, T-Mobile, and AT&T all offer international day passes ($10 to 15/day) or month-long packages.
 T-Mobile’s higher-tier plans include free international data in 200+ countries (slow but workable).
 Easy, but expensive on longer trips.

 - Buy a physical SIM card at the airport.
 Cheap, but you have to swap your SIM, deal with a foreign phone number, and find the right kiosk on arrival when you’re jet-lagged.
 We don’t recommend this anymore.